mgattozzi/mgattozzi/_pages/posts/2016-08-30-1-year-of-rust.md

+---
+layout: post
-# One Year of Rust
+title: One Year of Rust
+---

 I've been using Rust since 1.0 launched.
 I had heard of it before 1.0 but didn't pay much attention to it and spent some time flirting with